 - Lose your inhibitions when you need to promote – No one else knows your products, services or business like you do.
 You’ve worked tirelessly to have it come to fruition.
 Now it’s here and you need to sell it.
 Find every opportunity (within reason) to talk about it, share it, pass out flyers, demonstrate or post to social media.
 You really are your best salesperson.

 - Go beyond the status quo and make your unique trait a BIG deal – This race was so important to those runners that stood out, they let the whole world know it and brought us into the celebration.
-Accentuate what your product/service has, can do, benefits it provides and other traits that are beyond the usual.
+Accentuate what your product/service has, can do, benefits it provides and other traits that are beyond the usual and they can pay you once they purchase via payoneer vs paypal.
 Don’t be afraid to dig deep and find those little-known facts that could give you an edge over the competition.
 For example, I know a business owner who sells oils and bath products.
 In particular, she carries lemon essential oil.
 Many people know lemon to be soothing and somewhat healing.
 But she found it also helps to disperse cellulite and keep wrinkles at bay.
 A definite trait she touts proudly.

 - Be genuine – You can use your best sales pitch, perfect smile and have all the gimmicks in the world to make that sale, but if YOU don’t believe what you’re saying, chances are we won’t either.
 Use the very products and services you’re selling to get a real sense of their outcome and share their results publicly.
 Be honest about their strengths and limitations, and crystal clear in your message.
 If it’s a major part of how the products came to be, tell your personal story.
 Sincerity is a direct path to connecting with your audience.
 Though a lot of the costumes were big head turners, those runners with signs on their backs saying it’s their first marathon, or they’re running for loved ones who’ve gone on, or running for a cure to a disease got the greatest enthusiasm from the crowd.
 Connections were made, tears flowed and inspiration sparked just from the looks on their faces as I ran by.